Canadian Naval Tribute Project Co-Founders

 CNTP Team

-The support of team members Commander Walter Moniz OMM, CD and Honorary Captain (N) Jeff Topping, PMP was essential to the overall success of the project.
-Their combined skills and experience were significant in navigating the details regarding the construction of the monument, as well as connecting with stakeholders and partners.
+The support of team members Commander Walter Moniz OMM, CD and Honorary Captain (N) Jeff Topping, PMP was essential to the overall success of the York monument project.
+Their combined skills and experience were significant in navigating the details regarding the construction, as well as connecting with stakeholders and partners.
 If not for their efforts, the Canadian Naval Tribute Project monument would not have found a home at HMCS York.

 The CNTP Team: Left to Right, Commander Walter Moniz, Lieutenant (N) Sean Livingston,